Annual Alumni Awards

 One of the most gratifying experiences of being a Skidmore alumna/us is the opportunity to recognize and celebrate the accomplishments of one of our own.
 The Alumni Association Board of Directors actively seeks to identify alumni who deserve to be recognized for their achievements.
 If you know a Skidmore alumna/us who meets the criteria for one of these awards (see below), we’d like to hear from you.

-Your nomination remarks should include a brief explanation for nominating the person(s) for an award e.g., candidate's strengths, honors, accomplishments, and/or connection to Skidmore.
+The nomination process at the bottom of this page includes questions that should be answered as thoroughly and thoughtfully as possible.
+Your nomination remarks should include as much explanation for nominating the person(s) for an award as you can provide e.g., candidate's strengths, honors, accomplishments, and/or connection to Skidmore.
 Personal anecdotes are encouraged.
-Also include the name and address of anyone who can offer additional information about the nominee in order to present as complete a picture as possible to the committee.
-Copies of résumés and lists of exhibits, performances, and/or publications are encouraged.
+Copies of résumés and lists of exhibits, performances, and/or publications are also encouraged and should be emailed after a nomination is submitted to Megan Mercier in the Office of Alumni Affairs & College Events.
 All nominations are confidential and will not be shared outside the committee until the Board reviews the committee’s recommendations.
 At that time, award winners will be personally notified.

 Creative thought still matters, and you can help us make creative thought happen by recognizing your fellow Skidmore alumni today.